monicamarshall/RestDemo2/README.md

 Steps to build the project:

-Install postgres 12.1
+1. Install postgres 12.1
-Install nginx 16.1
+2. Install nginx 16.1

 Instructions for installing and configuring postgres, nginx, supervisor, gunicorn are located in the project folders

-Install python 3.6.3
+3. Install python 3.6.3
-Install all dependent libraries with pip install.
-All libraries are listed in requirements.txt exept for Supervisor, which is installed system wide with yum install.
+4. Install all dependent libraries with pip install.
+All libraries are listed in requirements.txt except for Supervisor, which is installed system wide with yum install.

-Supervisor is a graphical tool that allows to start/stop/refresh/view logs using a graphical interface instead of command line.
+Supervisor is a graphical tool that allows to start/stop/refresh the RestDemo application and to view logs using a graphical interface instead of command line.

-Run the sql statements to configure postgres ( Create roles, users, privilegies, schema ) in setuprestdemo.sql, included in the project folder. run the command: python manage.py migrate to build the database. run the command: python manage.py runserver 6.To run the unit tests run the command python manage.py test --keepdb To run the BDD test run the command python manage.py behave --keepdb
+5. Run the sql statements to configure postgres ( Create roles, users, privilegies, schema ) in setuprestdemo.sql, included in the project folder.

+6. run the command: python manage.py migrate to build the database.
+7. run the command: python manage.py runserver
+8. To run the unit tests run the command python manage.py test --keepdb
+9. To run the BDD test run the command python manage.py behave --keepdb